-Unfortunately, there isn’t a one size fits all approach to management and each manager will need to adapt their style to reflect how their employees digest and process information.
-Successful management stems from recognising how to get the most from your employees through the provision of adaptable learning environments, which cater for everyone from visual to kinaesthetic learners.
+Unfortunately, there isn’t a one size fits all approach to management.
+Each manager will need to adapt their style to reflect on how their employee’s digest and process information.
+Successful management stems from recognising how to get the most from your employees through the provision of adaptable learning environments.
+Environments which cater to everyone from visual to kinaesthetic learners.

 Visual – Verbal Learners

 As the title suggests this type of learning pertains to people who benefit from using visual references alongside listening to the discussion, in order to connect the information they receive to an overall idea.
 Attending a presentation or meeting whereby a speaker laboriously delivers information through speech, is impractical for this type of learner, as they will leave the meeting non-the-wiser.

 When presenting new ideas and concepts, specifically if they involve numbers or statistics, visual learners should be presented with a mix of diagrams, including charts, infographics and storyboards, alongside written verbal outlines.
 Visual-verbal learners are great at devising strategies and developing solutions when they receive a verbal explanation of a project, which is then followed by visual information to back the conversation up.

 Giving these learners a book full of information to process is useless, as they prefer the opportunity to listen to a problem and then devise a possible solution to rectify it.
 For this type of learner to successfully grasp new concepts and contribute ideas they first need to hear the issue and sometimes repeat certain parts to ensure that they have understood them correctly.
 Providing the opportunity to talk through both ideas and concerns will facilitate their learning, preventing obstacles from occurring surrounding a lack of comprehension.